epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 ### Text Matching/Semantic Similarity

+There are mainly two ways:
-1. Put both text into the model.
+  * Input both text into the model.

-2. Generate embedding for both text and calculate cosine for both.
+  * Generate embedding for both text and calculate cosine for both.

 #### Paraphrase Indentification